 Often, just like in Boomer’s case, I see a lot of improvement.

 So, cut out those grains.

 The one other thing I’d like to mention is simple but not obvious.
 When we eat grains, we have a constant level of inflammation in our gut.
 That inflammation goes away when we eliminate them.
 The result is that your pup will be MORE reactive to grains, not less.
 The reaction from one single bite is amplified since the inflammation isn’t there to mute it.
-This means that once when you’ve pulled grains, if your pup is at all sensitive to them, the reaction may be even MORE dramatic if they sneak the kid’s food, not less.
+So what if your pup is at all sensitive to grains?
+Once you pull them, the reaction may be even MORE dramatic if they sneak the kid’s food, not less.

 #2 Add Pre And Probiotics